bailey27/cppcryptfs/README.md

 When you go to mount a filesystem, cppcryptfs first looks for .gocryptfs.reverse.conf, and if it finds it, then it will mount the filesystem in reverse mode.
 If it doesn't find .gocryptfs.reverse.conf, then it will try to open gocryptfs.conf, and if it succeeds, then the filesysem will mounted in forward (normal) mode.

+If you specified a custom path for the config file, then you must check "reverse" to mount the filesystem in reverse mode.

 If you mount a reverse filesystem and then copy the whole directory tree to some other location, you can then mount that copy (which contains encrypted files and the normal mode config file and other support files) as a forward (normal) filesystem.